yangsu2022/OV_SD_CPP/README.md

 So use default tokenizer without config `-e, --useOVExtension`, when negative prompt is empty

 ## Setup in Windows 10 with VS2019:
-1. Python env: Setup Conda env SD-CPP with the anaconda prompt terminal
+1. Download [Anaconda3](https://repo.anaconda.com/archive/Anaconda3-2023.09-0-Windows-x86_64.exe) and setup Conda env SD-CPP for OpenVINO with conda-forge and use the anaconda prompt terminal for CMake

 2. C++ dependencies:
+* OpenVINO:
+To test this pipeline: Install via Conda `conda install -c conda-forge openvino=2023.1.0` To deployment without conda: [Download archives* with OpenVINO](https://storage.openvinotoolkit.org/repositories/openvino/packages/2023.1/windows/), unzip and setup environment vars with setupvars.bat

-* OpenVINO and OpenCV:
+* OpenCV:
 Download and setup Environment Variable: add the path of bin and lib (System Properties -> System Properties -> Environment Variables -> System variables -> Path )
 * Boost: